 Dallastown is a very small borough located in the state of Pennsylvania.
-With a population of 4,017 people and two constituent neighborhoods, Dallastown is the 368th largest community in Pennsylvania.
-Much of the housing stock in Dallastown was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 3,857 people and two constituent neighborhoods, Dallastown is the 368th largest community in Pennsylvania.
+Dallastown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Dallastown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Dallastown is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Dallastown who work in office and administrative support (16.34%), sales jobs (15.63%), and food service (8.08%).
+Overall, Dallastown is a borough of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Dallastown who work in sales jobs (19.00%), management occupations (9.69%), and office and administrative support (9.40%).

-The per capita income in Dallastown in 2010 was $22,950, which is middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $91,800 for a family of four.
+The per capita income in Dallastown in 2018 was $24,940, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
+This equates to an annual income of $99,760 for a family of four.
 However, Dallastown contains both very wealthy and poor people as well.

 The people who call Dallastown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dallastown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dallastown include Irish, Italian, English, and Polish.
+Important ancestries of people in Dallastown include German, Irish, English, Italian, and Norwegian.

 The most common language spoken in Dallastown is English.
-Other important languages spoken here include African languages and Hebrew.
+Other important languages spoken here include Spanish and Italian.